max-mapper/get-dat/markdown/03-modify.md

 What happens if you make changes to the remote file while your local machine is watching?
 Pull up your terminal window next to the browser window and edit the `welcome.txt` file on ther server again.
 Watch what happens in the terminal window.
 The file will live sync to your machine as you type.
 Isn't that cool?

+Let's edit some of the data on the server.
+You can

+edit on server
+run share again on server
+run dat sync on laptop
+verify files changed